 The previous dining room was a dark gray color so we switched it up and went with a light green color called Sea Salt by Sherwin-Williams.
 Sea Salt wall paint is a blue green color that is light and airy.
 The wall color is neutral and lends a coastal feel without feeling overly beachy.

 We added a fresh coat of extra-white by Sherwin-Williams to the lower part of the wall and trim.

+Whether you are decorating a coastal dining room or living room, there are many ways to make your house look more coastal.
+Besides white furniture and seagrass elements, pottery and ceramic pieces in earth toned colors will help add an organic feel to the room.
 I filled the hutch with a mix of white pottery pieces and wooden cutting boards to tie in the warm tones that are found in the chairs and floor.

 Hydrangeas remind me of my great gram and they are the perfect summer flower for any table.
 I love how they look with the stone candle holders and cream colored candles.
 Nothing says classic coastal like hydrangeas and they were the perfect addition to our coastal dining room.

 The white dining room table has a section along the bottom of the table that opens and you can store the two leafs.